Magnon hydrodynamics in an atomically-thin ferromagnet

-The peak in noise near the phase transition likely results from critical fluctuations~\cite{machado2023quantum}.
+The peak in noise near the phase transition confined between 11.5K and 13K likely results from critical fluctuations~\cite{machado2023quantum}.
 The suppression of this feature for the stronger magnetic field could result from the explicit symmetry-breaking effect of the planar component of the applied field.
-The presence of two closely-spaced peaks appears to be non-generic (see supplement VI for measurements on another sample), pointing to spatial inhomogeneity in transition temperatures of a few percent on length scales of the sensing spot.
+The presence of two closely-spaced peaks appears to be non-generic (see SI VI for measurements on another sample), pointing to spatial inhomogeneity in transition temperatures of a few percent on length scales of the sensing spot.
 Similar variation in transition temperatures has been observed previously in epitaxial CrCl$_{3}$ monolayers~\cite{bedoya2021intrinsic}.

-The increase of $1/T_{2}$ with decreasing temperature is a surprising observation given that, on general grounds, the magnetic noise in an ordered ferromagnet should monotonically decrease with decreasing $T$ as thermal fluctuations become progressively more frozen~\cite{slichter2013principles}.
-We argue that this anomalous noise scaling is a signature of magnon hydrodynamics.
-At the temperatures of the experiment, the magnons comprise a dense gas, which produces noise at the NV location due to the transport of density fluctuations of the gas through the nanoscale sensing region~\cite{flebus2018quantum}.
+The increase of $1/T_{2}$ with decreasing temperature within the ordered state ($<11$K) is a surprising observation given that, on general grounds, the magnetic noise in an ordered ferromagnet should monotonically decrease with decreasing $T$ as thermal fluctuations become progressively more frozen~\cite{slichter2013principles}.
+We consider a variety of mechanisms that could potentially produce noise in this material, including the damping of single magnons~\cite{sparks1961ferromagnetic,jermain2017increased}, magnetic vortices~\cite{lu2020meron}, magnetization tunneling~\cite{vitale1994thermal}, domain walls, exotic magnetic particles~\cite{dusad2019magnetic}, and spin glass physics~\cite{reim1986magnetic,quilliam2008evidence}, which all fail to consistently capture the experimental phenomenology (see SI XV.A).

+We argue that this anomalous noise scaling can be captured by magnon hydrodynamics.
+At the temperatures of the experiment, the magnons comprise a dense gas, which produces noise due to the transport of magnon density fluctuations through the NV's nanoscale sensing region~\cite{flebus2018quantum}.
 The magnons are so strongly-interacting in the monolayer CrCl$_{3}$ that the gas can form a low-energy long-lived collective sound mode, which both moves faster and becomes longer lived as temperature increases.
 This interaction-driven speed-up and linewidth narrowing counteracts the amplification of thermal fluctuations, ultimately leading to a suppression of noise with increasing temperature.